jobe-m/ownkeepass/README.md

 Status
 ------

-Beta Release 1.0.28 available from [openrepos.net] [1] and warehouse app
+Beta Release 1.0.29 available from [openrepos.net] [1] and warehouse app
+*   Added new translations for Chinese, Danish, French, Italian and Russian
 *   Added fast unlock feature which allows quick access to a locked database
 *   Amount of retries on fast unlock page adjustable in settings from 0 to 5 tries
 *   File browser implemented for opening and creating Keepass database, finally ;)